princeote/FastMDXplora/README.md

 ## FastMDAnalysis: Software for Automated MD Trajectory Analysis

 # Description
-FastMDAnalysis is a software for fast and automated analysis of molecular dynamics (MD) trajectories.
-It provides a unified Python API as well as a command‐line interface (CLI) for performing a variety of MD analyses.
-This package is designed to simplify your workflow by allowing you to load a trajectory once (with options for frame and atom selection) and then run multiple analyses without repeating input file details.
+FastMDAnalysis allows you to perform a variety of molecular dynamics (MD) analyses in a single line of code.

+It is designed to simplify your workflow by allowing you to load a trajectory once (with options for frame and atom selection) and then run multiple analyses without repeating input file details.

+Publication-ready figures are automatically generated (with options for customization).

+FastMDAnalysis provides a unified Python API as well as a command‐line interface (CLI).

 # Documentation